 Step 4

-Remove the otoshi-buta, then add soy sauce and sliced ginger.
-Continue simmering for 10 minutes, raising the heat to medium-low.
+Remove the otoshi-buta, then add soy sauce and ginger.
+Continue simmering, uncovered, for 10 minutes over medium-low heat.

 You can store it in the refrigerator for up to 3 days.

-- If you find it difficult to peel taro, wipe off any moisture from the taro.
-This will make the knife less slippery.
+- If you find it difficult to peel taro, wipe off any excess moisture first.
+This will help prevent the knife from slipping.

 Simmered Taro and Squid